-Free flow of finance capital: Investment is an important aspect of the economic Industries system. need finance.
+(i) Free flow of finance capital : Investment is an important aspect of the economic system.
+Industries need finance.
 Investments help to build industries as they provide finance.
 Investments are done by both, the government and the private sector.
 Today you may have read about how Indian companies are investing in foreign countries.
-Private companies like Tatas, Reliance, etc have invested in various industries in America, Europe, Africa and other places.
+Private companies like Tatas, Reliance, etc have invested not only in India but in various industries in America, Europe, Africa and other places.
 Even government companies like ONGC have made investments abroad.
 Similarly, a lot of foreign companies are investing in India.